softprops/props/README.md

 simple(r) access to java property files

-> no everyone starts with a dsl'd config file
+> not everyone starts with a dsl'd config file

 ## features